 Other renewable energy sectors – solar and wind electricity generation, battery storage, and renewable ground transportation fuels – saw exponential growth of between 30% to 55% per year during their fastest 10-year growth periods.
 These industries developed quickly thanks to a positive feedback loop between economies of scale and accelerated learning curves.
 As technologies are deployed, costs and efficiencies are improved from experiential learning and innovation, spurring further technology adoption.

-The figure below illustrates potential trajectories of SAF production should it follow the growth rates seen in other renewable technologies.
 If SAF scales at the rates seen in solar and wind, the volume of SAF could satisfy international jet fuel demand in the 2035-2045 timeframe.
 Based on the announcements of new SAF production facilities that have been made to date, SAF production is poised to exceed the growth rate seen in the solar industry.

 Four common drivers enabled these industries to expand rapidly.